 Pak soldier shot on LoC, Islamabad protests

-Sources identified the dead soldier as Mohammad Ikhlaq of 652 Mujahideen, Bhimber Brigade, Azad Kashmir Division.
+While there was no official confirmation, sources identified the dead soldier as Mohammad Ikhlaq of 652 Mujahideen, Bhimber Brigade, Azad Kashmir Division.

 - Former Ranji player among 3 more held